-    Changing the filter regularly will help keep your furnace in working order loner.
+Changing the filter regularly will help keep your furnace in working order longer.
 The filter helps prevent dust, dirt, and other allergens from building inside the house.
 If the filter gets full, the heating system has to work harder and can reduce its life expectancy.
-Typically it’s recommended to change the filter every 1 -3 months however, every household is different, so you may need only to replace it once a year.
+Typically it’s recommended to change the filter every 1 -3 months; however, every household is different, so you may need only to replace it once a year.
 If that’s the case, try to plan to replace them in the late fall and make it a habit of your winter maintenance routine.

 Clean Air Conditioner